I am trying to make more YouTube videos.

 Eyes to see ears to hear, fingers to grasp.
 Get the drift?
 Everything has its fit.
 In case you still miss the point, the private parts of a man are made to fit in a particular place in a woman.

-I won’t do justice to the speaker’s thoughts; she had a lot to say.
-And neither am I censuring her perspective.
-But two or three minutes in, I had to click out.
-Because I found myself starting a mental conversation (also known as debate) with her.
+I won’t do justice to the speaker’s thoughts; she had a lot to say and it was really good.
+I am not censuring her perspective.
+But two or three minutes in, I had to click out because I found myself starting a mental conversation (also known as debate).

 I don’t know what you think about oral sex in marriage, but I’ll tell you what I think;